 Our Technical Talent Advocates are members of the platform who help us select candidates, provide feedback, and talk to our community.
 Because who better to engage, understand, and match developers than developers themselves?

-We asked them for a roundup of their best advice for hirers who are struggling with choosing the best candidate for a role.
-Here's what they had to say.
+We asked them for a roundup of their best advice for hirers who are struggling with how to choose a candidate for a role.
+Here’s what they had to say.

 General cognitive ability is one of the biggest determinants in how well a candidate will perform in a position.

 While methods will vary across different work types, Ben, a member of our Gun.io team, created this chart based on the information found in a study titled “The Validity and Utility of Selection Methods in Personnel Psychology.”
 It sounds like a mouthful but boils down to some easy-to-understand principles outlined in this chart.
 General cognitive ability is one of the biggest determinants in how well a candidate will perform in a position.
 This is boosted when paired with work sample tests, something common to the software world.
 The other predictor of a great candidate is how well they answer questions in a structured interview, which is one where all candidates are given an identical set of questions, as opposed to an unstructured one, where questions may be tailored to the interviewee or used to determine cultural fit over job fit.

 Accomplishments are a big plus, including years of experience, publications, patents, and other contributions, like open source.

 First, I start with those who apply.
 This is common sense.
 From there, I match a client’s minimum qualifications: location, freelance vs contract, and must-have skills.
 Unless specified, generalists are best, and salary, if unmatched, is a secondary consideration based on supply, demand, and candidate flexibility.